tillbiskup/tiny-webcasts/docs/index.rst

 Still unsure whether this is something for you?
 See the :doc:`Who's the audience? <audience>` section.
 Ready to start?
 Have a look at the :doc:`requirements <requirements>` necessary to get started.
 And finally, have a look at the :doc:`workflow <workflow>` for creating webcasts.

+Those new to audacity but interested in using it may have a look at the :doc:`short introduction to audacity <audacity>`.
+And those already familiar but in need of a quick reminder how to create the webcasts may visit the :doc:`quick reference <quick>`.

 Have fun and share your knowledge!